T: 0208 545 8176

 Based in: Wimbledon

-Community care, Education Law and healthcare, discrimination law and access to justice and information
+Education Law and Community Care, Discrimination Law and access to justice and information

 Victoria Pogge von Strandmann qualified at Linklaters in 2005 and later moved to Fisher Meredith to focus on the above areas.
 She joined MG Law in May 2010 and was a made an Associate in July 2012 at the firm.

 Victoria has developed specific expertise in representing young people in need of support and accommodation from social services, including those leaving custody, care leavers, unaccompanied asylum seeking minors and victims of trafficking.
 She has also gained considerable experience in representing adult asylum seekers and failed asylum seekers in enforcing their rights to accommodation and support from social services and in respect of difficulties with their asylum support from the Home Office.